sap-tutorials/Tutorials/tutorials/cp-aibus-dar-swagger-ior-model/cp-aibus-dar-swagger-ior-model.md

 [ACCORDION-BEGIN [Step 2: ](Create a training job)]

-To train a machine learning model using the data that you uploaded in [Use the Invoice Object Recommendation Business Blueprint to Upload Data to Data Attribute Recommendation with Swagger UI](cp-aibus-dar-swagger-ior-upload), you create a training job.
+To train a machine learning model using the data that you uploaded in [Use an Invoice Object Recommendation Dataset Schema to Upload Training Data to Data Attribute Recommendation](cp-aibus-dar-swagger-ior-upload), you create a training job.

 With each training job you provide a model template or a business blueprint which combines data processing rules and machine learning model architecture.
-You can find the list of available model templates [here](https://help.sap.com/viewer/105bcfd88921418e8c29b24a7a402ec3/SHIP/en-US/1e76e8c636974a06967552c05d40e066.html).
-The only business blueprint currently available is Invoice Object Recommendation, as you can see [here](https://help.sap.com/viewer/105bcfd88921418e8c29b24a7a402ec3/SHIP/en-US/091eace025e14793be0e83ef2109b349.html).
+You can find the list of available model templates [here](https://help.sap.com/docs/Data_Attribute_Recommendation/105bcfd88921418e8c29b24a7a402ec3/1e76e8c636974a06967552c05d40e066.html).
+The only business blueprint currently available is Invoice Object Recommendation, as you can see [here](https://help.sap.com/docs/Data_Attribute_Recommendation/105bcfd88921418e8c29b24a7a402ec3/091eace025e14793be0e83ef2109b349.html).

 The Invoice Object Recommendation business blueprint that you use in this tutorial is suited to assign G/L (general ledger) accounts and other financial objects to incoming invoices without a purchase order reference.